BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+So here I decided to use forEach on the array in traveler.animalSightings, so that at each index of the array it would make a new <li> element with a specific data-id, then for the innerHTML specified each value and before ending the iteration I appended the <ul> in the body by adding the list item we just created.
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.